-Chair in Public Law, Empirical Legal Research and Law & Economics
+Chair of Public Law, Empirical Legal Research and Law & Economics

 The focus of the chair’s research is in the field of inter- and intradisciplinary “Governance”-Resarch: How do people compose themselves with the help of (public) law into bigger organizations, how do they resolve collective action-problems (State Law, Corporate Law)?